ods/aiokafka-todo/README.md

 ### What stops us from doing it?

-* It destroys attribution of the code.
+* It spoils attribution for the code.
 It would be nice to find a solution that allows us to keep it.
+But we can mitigate this issue by providing `.git-blame-ignore-revs` file and using `git blame --ignore-revs-file` (see [docs](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#ignore-commits-in-the-blame-view)).
+Probably we should also look through the history and add other commits to ignore, if they are not mixed up by "squash" policy.
 * All the existing PRs have to be rewritten.
 We have to either close or merge them before doing this.